 Our government is helping small businesses create jobs and growth by:

-Through the Venture Capital Action Plan, increasing access to capital
+- Through the Venture Capital Action Plan, increasing access to capital for small businesses.

 What is social innovation?